openstack/ironic/doc/source/admin/multitenancy.rst

 - ``noop`` interface is used for standalone deployments, and does not perform any network switching;

-- ``flat`` interface places all provisioned nodes and nodes being deployed into a single layer 2 network, separated from the cleaning network;
+- ``flat`` interface places all nodes into a single provider network that is pre-configured on the Networking service and physical equipment.
+Nodes remain physically connected to this network during their entire life cycle.

-- ``neutron`` interface provides tenant-defined networking by integrating with the Networking service, while also separating tenant networks from the provisioning and cleaning provider networks.
+- ``neutron`` interface provides tenant-defined networking through the Networking service, separating tenant networks from each other and from the provisioning and cleaning provider networks.
+Nodes will move between these networks during their life cycle.
+This interface requires Networking service support for the switches attached to the baremetal servers so they can be programmed.

 Local link connection
 ---------------------